Procedure for Resolution of Students' Academic Concerns

 Questions about course content, an instructor’s methods of presentation, the level of discourse, criteria for evaluation of students, or administrative procedures in a course should be directed to the instructor of the course.
 (See the following section, Undergraduate Grade Review Procedure, when concerned about a grade.)
 If a student believes that productive discussion with the instructor is not possible, courtesy requires that the instructor be informed before the student refers questions about the course to the director of undergraduate studies or, in their absence, to the chair of the department.
 If a student’s concern involves a departmental policy rather than an individual course, the student should first confer with the director of undergraduate studies in the department.
 A list of the names, addresses, and telephone numbers of the various directors of undergraduate studies can be found in the University Directory.
 Staff members in the department offices can assist in arranging appointments with the directors.
 When necessary, directors of undergraduate studies may refer students to the department chair.

-Students in doubt about how to proceed in discussing a particular problem, or who seek resolution of a problem, are encouraged to confer with their academic dean in Trinity College or Pratt School of Engineering.
+Students in doubt about how to proceed in discussing a particular problem, or who seek a resolution of a problem, are encouraged to confer with their academic dean at Trinity College or Pratt School of Engineering.

 Undergraduate Grade Review Procedure